• CaRMS Prep Series

 Medical School: Schulich School of Medicine, Western University Residency: Anesthesiology at the University of Toronto

-Dr. Zachary Chuang is currently an Anesthesiology Resident (PGY1) at the University of Toronto.
+Dr. Zachary Chuang is currently an Anesthesiology Resident (PGY2) at the University of Toronto.
 Throughout medical school, he was an engaged student leader who held various positions at local, provincial and national levels.
 In 2021-2022, he served as the Vice President Finance for the Ontario Medical Students Association (OMSA) where he spearheaded an overhaul of the grants marking process to increase transparency and incorporate a stronger focus on EDI.
 He simultaneously served as the National Officer of Services for the Canadian Federation of Medical Students (CFMS) where he negotiated nearly a dozen corporate contracts including Hyundai Canada, UWorld, Osmosis, SketchyMed and AMBOSS.
 In 2022-2023, he served as VP Finance for the CFMS and received the inaugural CFMS President’s Award for his exemplary leadership, innovation and commitment to the Canadian medical student community.
-At convocation, he was inducted to the Schulich School of Medicine Honor Society and received the Meds Merrymakers of ’47 Award, at the recommendation of his peers for academic achievement and his contributions to fellowship, pride and loyalty at the Schulich School of Medicine & Dentistry.
-In his spare time, he is either at the gym, working on his Mustang or at all you can eat sushi.
+At convocation, he was inducted to the Schulich School of Medicine Honor Society and received the Meds Merrymakers of ’47 Award, at the recommendation of his peers, for academic achievement and his contributions to fellowship, pride and loyalty at the Schulich School of Medicine & Dentistry.
+In 2023, he was awarded the OMA Medical Student Achievement Award for a legacy of contributions that have advanced the life and/or education of all medical students.
+In his spare time, he is either at the gym, working on his Mustang, at all-you-can-eat sushi or on a beach (probably in Mexico).

 broken image